biocatiit/website/content/scihi/2006_heart.rst

         \(not to say beautiful) diffraction patterns (image lower right).
 Muscle contracts by the cyclical action of motor proteins called "myosin" that bind to particular sites on another protein called "actin."
-This interaction is normally prevented by tropomyosin, a large, rodlike protein that blocks the myosin binding site on actin turning the system "off."
+This interaction is normally prevented by tropomyosin, a large, rod-like protein that blocks the myosin binding site on actin turning the system "off."
 Reedy and Bekyarova are carrying out experiments aimed at determining the motion of tropomyosin and how it turns the muscle